jojozhuang/jojozhuang.github.io/_portfolio/sap-dictionary.md

 ---
-layout: software
+layout: portfolio
 key: portfolio
 title: "SAP Dictionary"
-date: 2016-01-01
+index: 1
 tags: Windows Phone, C#
 image: /assets/sapdictionary/thumbnail.png
 excerpt: A WP App for searching SAP & ERP related words.
-subcateogry: mobile
+category: mobile
-categories: portfolio
 ---

 > This app is built for the competition of '2011 Develop Challenge' in SAP Labs.
 It is developed on Windows Phone platform with C# language.